Alan Brain

 - Documentary -

 A segment from a short documentary exploring the impact of parental incarceration on children’s academic performance.
+I produced and edited this documentary.

 - Documentary -

 A segment from a short documentary exploring the importance of adopting a flexible, non-binary perspective of gender.
+I produced and edited this documentary.

 - Documentary -